Sperm and Egg Formation Process

 Sperm formation:

-The whole process of sperm formation happens because of the FSH hormone (Follicle Stimulating Hormone) and the LH hormone (Luteinising Hormone).
-The LH hormone causes the Leydig cells in the testes to produce testosterone.
-The FSH hormone stimulates the Sertoli cells (the cells in the seminiferous tubules), so the spermatids develop into mature sperms.
-Besides, by this stimulation, the estrogen is made by testosterone, which plays a crucial part in sperm maturation.
+The entire process of sperm and egg formation is regulated by the FSH hormone (Follicle Stimulating Hormone) and the LH hormone (Luteinising Hormone).
+The LH hormone prompts the Leydig cells in the testes to produce testosterone.
+In contrast, the FSH hormone stimulates the Sertoli cells (the cells in the seminiferous tubules), facilitating the development of spermatids into mature sperm.
+Additionally, this stimulation leads to the conversion of testosterone into estrogen, which plays a crucial role in the maturation of sperm and egg formation.

 The Sperm Structure: